SyJuly/ai_for_games_sarg/README.md

 # Ai_for_games

-This repository represents a player client focussing on AI through evolutionary learning.
+This repository represents a player client for a digital board game focussing on AI with depth-first Alpha-Beta-pruning including turn sorting.
+The AI gets optimized through evolutionary learning with the four phases: evaluation, selection, recombination and mutation.